Tjorven (vehicle)

 The Kalmar KVD440/441, also variously known as Tjorven or DAF Kalmar, is a delivery van based on the DAF 44, made in Sweden.
 The vehicle inherited the air-cooled, 844-cc boxer engine and Variomatic transmission from the DAF 44.
+The 440 was the postal version, while the 441 was intended for private buyers and had more comfortable front seats as its most notable revision.
+Kalmar also presented a pickup version (the "Last", meaning cargo in Swedish) and five-seater passenger version called the Kombi in October 1969, but neither entered production.

-In 1963 the then Postverket (Swedish Mail) needed a new vehicle for mail delivery, and contacted Kalmar Verkstad, who developed and built it between 1969 and 1971.
+In 1963 the then Postverket (Swedish Mail) needed a new vehicle for mail delivery, and contacted Kalmar Verkstad, who developed and built it between 1969 and 1972.
 On the export market it was simply called Kalmar.
-In addition to the generous heating provided by the air-cooled engine, to provide appropriate heating for postmen, some units were fitted with a gasoline-powered Eberspächer heater under the driver's seat, with a dedicated exhaust pipe.
+In addition to the heating provided by the air-cooled engine, to provide appropriate heating for postmen, some units were fitted with a gasoline-powered Eberspächer heater under the driver's seat, with a dedicated exhaust pipe.
+The engine was not particularly durable and hurt the Tjorven's reputation, while causing significant warranty claims on the company.